-Senior Drivers

-Other Sources

 Other Sources Include: Health Care Referral, City/Town/Municipal Office, Pamplets

-More than half of senior drivers thought that seniors in their community would prefer to find out about alternate transportation services through "media" sources (e.g., newspaper, television, radio, internet), with fewer senior drivers identifying sources such as "seniors' 100 50 centres", "family or friends", or "other" sources as Percent a preference (see graph to the left).
-Family / Friends Seniors' Centres Media Sources Mail 18
+More than two-thirds of senior drivers thought that seniors in their community would prefer to find out about alternate transportation services through "media" sources (e.g., newspaper, television, radio, internet), with fewer senior drivers identifying sources such as "seniors' centres", "family or friends", or "other" sources as a preference (see graph to the left).

-5 A's of 'Senior Friendly' Transportation The 5 A's Description Availability Refers to transportation services that are provided and those services are available when needed (e.g., days, evenings; weekdays, weekends).
+5 A's of 'Senior Friendly' Transportation

+The 5 A's Description Availability Refers to transportation services that are provided and those services are available when needed (e.g., days, evenings; weekdays, weekends).
 Acceptability Refers to transportation in which service quality is acceptable in terms of advance scheduling; vehicles are clean and well-maintained; service providers provide driver 'sensitivity to seniors' training.
 Accessibility Refers to transportation in which the service provider provides 'door-to-door' and 'door-through-door' transportation; provides transportation to essential and non-essential activities.
 Adaptability Refers to transportation that can accommodate riders wanting to make multiple stops (trip chaining); service providers allow for different types of routes (fixed vs. user response) and passenger service (single vs. group); service providers can accommodate wheelchairs and walkers; escorts can be provided.
 Affordability Relates to the cost of transportation and transportation that is affordable (e.g., uses volunteer drivers to reduce costs, vouchers, or coupons available, etc.).

+Availability

-Availability Time of Day that Alternate Transportation Services Should be Available
+Time of Day that Alternate Transportation Services Should be Available

-When asked what time of day that alternate transportation services should be available, senior non-drivers identified weekday mornings and afternoons (75% and 89%, respectively), followed by weekend mornings and afternoons (48% and 46%, respectively) (see graph above to the left).
+When asked what time of day that alternate transportation services should be available, senior non-drivers identified weekday mornings and afternoons (81% and 83%, respectively), followed by weekend mornings and afternoons (53% and 54%, respectively) (see graph above to the left).
 Less than one-quarter of the senior non-drivers identified evenings (weekday and weekend) as a time period that these types of services should be available.
 A similar pattern was evident for senior drivers although the percent for senior drivers for each time period was higher as compared to senior non-drivers (see graph above to the right).

 Acceptability

 Booking a Ride in Advance

-Senior Non-Drivers

-Senior Drivers

-When asked about booking a ride for alternate transportation services, about 80% of senior nondrivers and senior drivers thought that it was "somewhat or very reasonable" to be able to book 24 hours in advance.
-On the other hand, few senior non-drivers (20%) and senior drivers (19%) thought that having to book a ride 48 hours or greater in advance was "somewhat or very reasonable".
+When asked about booking a ride for alternate transportation services, more than 70% of senior non-drivers and senior drivers thought that it was "somewhat or very reasonable" to be able to book 24 hours in advance.
+On the other hand, few senior non-drivers (29%) and senior drivers (18%) thought that having to book a ride 48 hours or greater in advance was "somewhat or very reasonable".

-Acceptability

-Booking a Trip Online

-VS.